GStreamer/gstreamer/markdown/frequently-asked-questions/legal.md

 >
 > .. to decode Sorenson video, which will be shipped stand-alone,
 > not part of a package like in the question above.
 Can Apple distribute
-> this binary-only plugin ?
+> this binary-only plugin?

 Yes, modulo certain reverse engineering requirements in section 6 of the LGPL.

 > If a program released under the GPL uses a library that is LGPL, and
 > this library can dlopen plug-ins at runtime, what are the requirements
-> for the license of the plug-in ?
+> for the license of the plug-in?

 You may not distribute the plug-in with the GPL application.
 Distributing the plug-in alone, with the knowledge that it will be used